arshiamufti/arshiamufti.github.io/about.md

 image:
   feature: soft-trees.jpg
 ---
 I study computer science at the [University of Waterloo](https://uwaterloo.ca/){:target="_blank"}, in Waterloo, Canada.
-It's quite cold here.
+It is quite cold here.
 Here are some things that are important to me.

 ### Education and Technology